shopsys/shopsys/docs/introduction/setting-environment-variables.md

 ### Docker

-When using docker containers without kubernetes add the environment variable to the `docker-compose.yml` file to `php-fpm` definition like in example below
+When using docker containers without kubernetes, add the environment variable to the `docker-compose.yml` file to `php-fpm` definition like in the example below

 ```diff
     php-fpm: